hantsy/spring-microservice-sample/README.md

 * When you scale your applications and deploy multi copies of the backend applications behinds a load balance server, the transactional consistence will be a new challenge.
 * The database itself will be a huge performance bottleneck when the concurrency of incoming requests are increasing.

-Microservice architecture addresses these problems, including:
+Microservices  architecture addresses these problems, including:

 1. Smaller services are easier to develop and deploy, when you upgrade one of the services, you do not need to shut down all services in production.
 2. ACID can not satisfy the scenario of those long run workflow which across several services, although it is still a good option within a single service, but for these long run **transactions**, a stateful Saga or workflow solution fills this field.
 3. A service can has its own database, and only responsible for storing data of this service itself.
-Traditional complex queries will become a big challenge, in Microservice architecture, it could need to query multi independent database and aggregate the query results.
+Traditional complex queries will become a big challenge, in Microservices  architecture, it could need to query multi independent database and aggregate the query results.
 CQRS, Event Store can save these.
 Perform commands in standalone services, and execute queries in another service which has marshal view of the data and was synced with messaging from events triggered by other services.

 Follow the **Bounded Context** concept of DDD(Domain Driven Design), we break the backend monolithic application into three small services, including: